Copper chromite: Illustrative reactions

 Reactions involving hydrogen are conducted at relatively high gas pressure (135 atm) and high temperatures (150–300 °C) in a so-called hydrogenation bomb.
 More active catalysts, such as W-6 grade Raney nickel, also catalyze hydrogenations such as ester reductions.
-The latter catalyst benefits from requiring less vigorous conditions (i.e., it works at room temperature under similar hydrogenation pressures) but requires the chemist to use a higher ratio of catalyst to reagents.
+The latter catalyst benefits from requiring less vigorous conditions (i.e., it works at room temperature under similar hydrogenation pressures) but requires a higher ratio of catalyst to reagents.